T-schema: The inductive definition

-Predicates for truth that meet all of these criteria are called a "satisfaction classes", a notion often defined with respect to a fixed language (such as the language of Peano arithmetic); these classes are considered acceptable definitions for the notion of truth.
+Predicates for truth that meet all of these criteria are called "satisfaction classes", a notion often defined with respect to a fixed language (such as the language of Peano arithmetic); these classes are considered acceptable definitions for the notion of truth.

 Natural languages

-Joseph Heath points out that "The analysis of the truth predicate provided by Tarski's Schema T is not capable of handling all occurrences of the truth predicate in natural language.
+Joseph Heath points out that "the analysis of the truth predicate provided by Tarski's Schema T is not capable of handling all occurrences of the truth predicate in natural language.
 In particular, Schema T treats only "freestanding" uses of the predicate—cases when it is applied to complete sentences."
-He gives as "obvious problem" the sentence:
+He gives as an "obvious problem" the sentence: